-- (1) The Regulations set out in this Chapter apply in areas identified as a hotspot in terms of regulation 3(1) of the Regulations - (2) In the event of a conflict in interpretation between any specific regulation provided for in Chapter 6 and this Chapter, the provisions of this Chapter prevail in respect of an area identified a hotspot. - (3) Where no provision is made in this Chapter in respect of a specific matter, the provisions of Chapter 6 will continue to apply in respect of that matter.
+(1) The Regulations set out in this Chapter apply in areas identified as a hotspot in terms of regulation 3(1) of the Regulations

+- (2) In the event of a conflict in interpretation between any specific regulation provided for in Chapter 6 and this Chapter, the provisions of this Chapter prevail in respect of an area identified a hotspot. - (3) Where no provision is made in this Chapter in respect of a specific matter, the provisions of Chapter 6 will continue to apply in respect of that matter.

-- (1) Every person is confined to his or her place of residence from 22H00 until 04H00 daily, except where a person- - (a) has been granted permission through directions by the relevant Cabinet member or a permit, which corresponds with Form 7 of Annexure A, to perform a service other than a service related to an activity listed under Table 4; or - (b) is attending to a security or medical emergency. - (2) Closing time for the following establishments, whether indoors or outdoors, is 21H00 daily: - (a) Faith-based institutions; - (b) venues where social events are hosted; - (c) venues hosting concerts and live performances; - (d) cinemas; - (e) theatres; - (f) casinos; - (g) museums, galleries and archives; - (h) gyms, fitness centres and swimming pools; - (i) restaurants, bars, taverns, shebeens and similar establishments; and - (j) venues hosting sport, arts and culture activities.
+- (1) Every person is confined to his or her place of residence from 21H00 until 06H00 daily, unless a person-

+- (a) has been granted permission through directions by the relevant Cabinet member or a permit, which corresponds with Form 7 of Annexure A to perform a service other than a service related to an activity listed under Table 2; or

+- (b) is attending to a security or medical emergency.

+- (2) Any person who fails to abide by the curfew referred to in subregulation (1) commits an offence and is, on conviction, liable to a fine or a period of imprisonment not exceeding six months, or to both such fine and imprisonment.

+- (3) (a) Cinemas

+- (b) theatres

+- (c) casinos

+- (d) museums, galleries and archives;

+- (e) gyms and fitness centres;

+- (f) restaurants;

+- (g) venues hosting auctions: and

+- (h) venues hosing professional sport.

-[regulation 82 substituted by section 12(a) of Government Notice 1346 of 2020]
+[regulation 82 amended by section 5 of Government Notice 1370 of 2020, substituted by section 12(a) of Government Notice 1346 of 2020 and by section 4(a) of Government Notice R1423 of 2020]

-- (1) Attendance at a funeral is limited to 100 persons or less: Provided that not more than 50 percent of the capacity of the venue is used, with persons observing a distance of at least one and a half metres from each other. - (2) Night vigils are not allowed. - (3) After-funeral gatherings are not allowed in areas determined as hotspots. - (4) During a funeral, a person must wear a face mask and adhere to all health protocols and social distancing measures.
+- (1) Attendance of a funeral is limited to a maximum of 50 persons, with persons observing a distance of at least one and a half metres from each other, and if the venue is too small to hold 50 persons observing a distance of at least one and a half metres from each other, then not more than 50 percent of the capacity of the venue may be used. - (2) Night vigils are not allowed. - (3) After-funeral gatherings including "after-tears" gatherings are not allowed. - (4) During a funeral, a person must wear a face mask and adhere to all health protocols and social distancing measures. - (5) The duration of a funeral is restricted to a maximum of two hours.